Celebrate summer’s last big weekend Sept. 1-4 with free events, outdoor activities and cultural experiences in the nation's capital.

 Enjoy the banks of the Potomac and Anacostia rivers

 Take advantage of the waning days of summer and head to one of the many waterfronts in and around the District.
-Make a splash with plenty of safe, family-friendly outdoor water activities to choose from, including kayak and paddleboard rentals, grabbing a meal to-go and enjoying gorgeous on-the-water scenery.
+Make a splash with plenty of family-friendly outdoor water activities to choose from, including kayak and paddleboard rentals, grabbing a meal and enjoying gorgeous on-the-water scenery.

 04